 Children of a living Social Security beneficiary can collect up to half of the parent's primary insurance amount.
 That's the benefit a worker is entitled to collect at full retirement age.

 Disabled children in low-income households also may qualify for Supplemental Security Income (SSI), a benefit program that Social Security administers but does not fund.
-About 1.1 million minors were getting SSI in May 2021.
+More than 1 million minors were getting SSI in May 2022.

 These benefits can continue until the child turns 18, subject to periodic reviews of his or her condition.
 When beneficiaries turn 18, Social Security will review whether they qualify for SSI under different criteria for adults.